 What Are Some Alternatives to CeraVe Moisturizing Cream?

-You may also want to consider Carrot & Stick, a brand that takes a tough love approach to skincare, perfectly balancing the power of plants with cutting edge science.
-Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals commonly found in skin care products.
+You may also want to consider Carrot & Stick, a brand that takes a tough love approach to skincare, perfectly balancing the power of plants with cutting-edge science.
+Not only is Carrot & Stick good for your skin, but it is also good for the environment as the formulas skip harmful chemicals commonly found in skincare products.

 Dermatoendocrinol.
 2012 Jul 1; 4(3): 253–258